US B1 B2 Visa Interview Questions & Answers

 5. Why did you choose this specific destination in the US?

-The officer wants to understand why you chose to visit a particular city or region and whether this aligns with your stated purpose of travel.
+The consular officer wants to understand why you picked a particular city or state, ensuring your destination aligns with your travel purpose.

 6. Do you have plans to work or study in the US?